-Fundamentally, the RSI-100 Standard was developed to ensure more rigor around quality assurance in the tank car industry supply chain.
-This standard was developed by the industry’s leading tank car builders, owners, component manufacturers and industry consultants.
-The Technical Subcommittee of RSI Committee on Tank Cars (RSI-CTC) and representatives from RSI’s Quality Assurance Committee (QAC) developed this standard to manage product quality by offering recommended best practices for purchasers and suppliers and creating tailored sets of product quality criteria for each covered component or process.
+Fundamentally, RSI-100 was developed to ensure more rigor around quality assurance in the tank car industry supply chain.
+These guidelines were developed by the industry’s leading tank car builders, owners, component manufacturers and industry consultants.
+The Technical Subcommittee of RSI Committee on Tank Cars (RSI-CTC) and representatives from RSI’s Quality Assurance Committee (QAC) developed RSI-100 to manage product quality by offering recommended best practices for purchasers and suppliers and creating tailored sets of product quality criteria for each covered component or process.
 In addition, RSI consulted with the Federal Railroad Administration (FRA) and the Association of American Railroads (AAR) in developing this program and evaluating its effectiveness as a compliance tool for tank car facilities.

 Implementation and Management of RSI-100

 Going forward, the RSI QAC will review applicable federal requirements and AAR standards on an ongoing basis to ensure that RSI-100 remains a best recommended practice for suppliers of tank car components.
 The QAC is an advocate for quality and continuous improvement in the performance and safety of the rail supply industry’s products and services.
 This group is composed of quality leaders from RSI member companies, and includes representatives from car owners, fleet managers, repair and reconditioning facilities, and car and component manufacturers.

 The mission of the RSI QAC is to proactively identify industry issues, needs, and trends and provide guidance and service offerings to continually improve railway supplier products, processes, and services.
 This is accomplished by developing and publishing best practice industry compliance standards, documents, and guidelines, and educating the industry on quality issues and processes.
 In addition, the QAC acts as a liaison, resource, and educator to industry stakeholders.